AI Contract Risk Scoring Model for Faster Reviews

 Introduction

 This practical guide walks you through how to build a contract risk scoring model that translates legal judgment into measurable risk scores.
-You’ll learn to define risk categories, quantify risks, automate scoring with AI, and ensure consistent contract reviews without a data science background.
+You’ll learn to define risk categories, quantify risks, automate scoring with autonomous AI Agents, and ensure consistent contract reviews without a data science background.

 What You’ll Need